Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-03.md

 The entry point for most to the world of functional programming is the Array methods: `map`, `filter`, and `reduce`.

+Why are these methods functional?
+They are functions for a start.
+Second, these methods do not modify/mutate the array

 ### Array `map`, `filter`, `reduce`

 The functions map, filter, and reduce are a gateway into functional programming concepts.
 Functional programming uses [Pure Functions](https://www.sitepoint.com/functional-programming-pure-functions/).
 These functions have no side effects, in other words calling a pure function doesn't make changes to a shared or global state.
 For the same input, a pure function will always return the same output.